Most Businesses Don’t Have a Sales Problem - They Have a Post-Sale Execution Problem

 That structural bias shows up in predictable ways:

-• Incentives reward acquisition more than retention.
+• Employee incentives reward new customer acquisition more than retention.

 • Capability gaps are built into the operating model.